m4ttsch/omscs-notes-notes/computer-networks/Content Distribution.md

 This ensures that the most common pieces are left to the end to download, and that a large variety of pieces are downloaded from the seeder.

 However, since rare pieces are typically available at fewer peers initially, downloading a rare piece may not be a good idea for new leechers.
-A new leecher has nothing to trade, so it is to get a complete piece as soon as possible.
+A new leecher has nothing to trade, so it is imperative to get a complete piece as soon as possible.

 As a result, clients may start by selecting a random piece of the file to download from the seeder.

-In the end game, the client actively requests any missing pieces from all peers, and redundant requests are cancelled when the missing piece arrives.
+In the end, the client actively requests any missing pieces from all peers, and redundant requests are cancelled when the missing piece arrives.

 This is ensures that a single peer with a slow transfer rate doesn’t prevent the download from completing.